 EW-GDS activities are coordinated by the Steering Committee and members from the participating countries.
 Each country represented carries one vote but may appoint two delegates.
 Decisions at meetings are by a simple majority, but at least five countries must be represented.

-The Steering Committee elects a Chairman for a period of three years.
+The Steering Committee elects a Chair for a period of three years.
 Re-election is allowed.
-The Steering Committee should meet annually unless otherwise decided by the Chairman.
+The Steering Committee should meet annually unless otherwise decided by the Chair.